 The Art of Storytelling / A arte de contar histórias

-The Art of Storytelling was inspired by Latin American literature and its distinct tradition of storytelling, and features work by contemporary artists whose work is directly inspired by poetry and literature.
+The Art of Storytelling was inspired by Latin American literature and its distinct tradition of storytelling, and featured work by contemporary artists whose work is directly inspired by poetry and literature.
 Authors such as Jorge Luis Borges, Pablo Neruda, João Guimarães Rosa, Mario Vargas Llosa and Gabriel Garcia Marquez have all had a tremendous influence on the development of literature and poetry both in their own countries and internationally.
 Latin American literature has also been a valuable source of inspiration not only for readers and other authors, but also for artists.
-The result is a comprehensive exhibition that features contemporary artists whose work is directly inspired by literature and poetry.
+This was the source of inspiration for a comprehensive exhibition that featured contemporary artists whose work is directly inspired by literature and poetry.

 Participating artists: Gilvan Barreto, Dulcinéia Catadora, Marilá Dardot, Magne Furuholmen, Lobato & Guimarães, William Kentridge, Cristina Lucas, Fabio Morais, Ernesto Neto, Ulf Nilsen, André Parente, Rodrigo Petrella, Rosana Ricalde, Eder Santos, Elida Tessler, Sergio Bernardes/Guilherme Vaz, and Nina Yuen.

 Follow the link to see the film about the Dulcineia Catadora book project for The Art of Storytelling: